 Residential Living Standards

-The Residential Living Standards at BYU-Hawaii are based upon the belief that not all learning occurs in the classroom.
+Residential Living Standards at BYU–Hawaii are based upon the belief that not all learning occurs in the classroom.
 Much can be learned in our places of worship, where we work, play, and live.
-It is to be noted that some conduct which may have been appropriate in homelands or the living situations where students were before they arrived at the university, may not always be appropriate or approved for residential living at BYU-Hawaii.
+It is to be noted that some conduct which may have been appropriate in the living situations where students resided before they arrived at the university may not always be appropriate or approved for residential living at BYU–Hawaii.

-The Residential Living Standards foster respect for, cooperation with, and support of others.
-They assist in providing retreats from the worldliness that exists in areas outside our campus and community.
+Residential Living Standards foster respect for, cooperation with, and support of others.
 They allow roommates from diverse backgrounds to live together in harmony and peace, and learn under the influence of the Holy Spirit.

-All guests of students must comply with the Residential Living Standards while on campus and the premises of university-approved housing.
-Students are expected to help their guests and other residents understand and fulfill their responsibility under the Residential Living Standards and the Honor Code.
-Approval forms must be submitted for all guest requests and are available from housing offices.
-BYU-Hawaii students failing to maintain the Residential Living Standards will be subject to disciplinary action by the university.
-Violations of these standards may be reported to the Office of Honor or the respective Housing Office.
+All guests of students must comply with Residential Living Standards while on campus and the premises of university-approved housing.
+Students are expected to help their guests and other residents understand and fulfill their Residential Living Standards and the Honor Code responsibilities.
+Approval forms must be submitted for all guest requests and are available at housing offices.
+BYU–Hawaii students failing to maintain the Residential Living Standards will be subject to disciplinary action by the university.
+Violations of these standards may be reported to the Office of Honor or the respective Residential Life department.

-Residence Halls: Hales 1-10, Visitors of the opposite gender are permitted in the lounge and lobby but not in the residential living spaces or areas, including kitchens, bedrooms, and bathrooms.
-Visiting hours begin after 8:00 a.m. and extend until 11:30pm, Saturday through Thursday.
-Curfew on these nights is 12 midnight.
-On Friday night visiting hours extend until 1:30 a.m. and curfew is 2 a.m.
+Residence Halls: Hales 1-10.
+Visitors of the opposite gender are permitted in the lounge and lobby but not in the residential living spaces or areas, including kitchens, bedrooms, and bathrooms.
+Visiting hours begin after 8 am. and extend until 11:30 PM, Saturday through Thursday.
+Curfew on these nights is 12 am (midnight).
+On Friday night visiting hours extend until 1:30 am and curfew is 2 am.
 Students are required to “sign out” with their respective Hale when not returning by curfew.

-Spouses of students living in TVA are required to know the BYU-Hawaii Dress and Grooming Standards and be living them.
-In addition, they are required to follow all Honor Code standards while living in BYU-Hawaii housing.
+Spouses of students living in TVA are required to know and abide by the BYU–Hawaii Honor Code and Dress and Grooming Standards.

 All enrolled students agree to follow the Residential Living Standards as part of the Honor Code.
 All tenants within BYU–Hawaii contracted housing agree to follow the Residential Living Standards as part of their Student-Landlord Rental Agreement.
 This includes tenants in contracted housing who are not BYU–Hawaii students.
 All single BYU–Hawaii students living outside of contracted housing with a waiver agree to follow the Residential Living Standards.